Two men dead after driver hits Jersey wall in Va. on I-95 while avoiding police | WTOP

 Police said they found a bag with a white, powdery substance with the men.

 The case and the crash are still being investigated.
-WTOP Traffic reports that the ramp is closed.
+WTOP Traffic reported that the ramps were closed for over four hours Sunday morning.

 ICYMI: I-95 S ramp to VA-123 is CLOSED for a crash investigation (exit EARLY to US-1 Woodbridge to reach VA-123 ) #Woodbridge #VaTraffic #DCTraffic